Oral Drug & Food Challenges

 Oral food challenge:

-An oral food challenge may be employed as the final step in the diagnosis of food allergy.
-Scratch testing and occasionally blood testing are required prior to a food challenge, which involves incremental increases in exposure to a suspected food allergen.
+An oral food challenge may be employed as the final step in the diagnosis of food allergies.
+Scratch testing and occasionally blood testing are required prior to a food challenge.
+A food challenge is an allergy test which involves incremental increases in exposure to a suspected food allergen.
 Between each consumption, the patient is monitored for a reaction.
 A food challenge can help to liberalize a patient’s diet.